ministryofjustice/itpolicycontent/content/confluence/enterprise/ict-security-policy.md

 ### Introduction

 The Ministry of Justice's ICT Security Policy supports the MoJ corporate security policy and has the same authority and applicability.
-The MoJ ICT Security Policy is based on HMG security policies, standards and guidance, as defined within the HMG Security Policy Framework [Ref, 8].
+The MoJ ICT Security Policy is based on HMG security policies, standards and guidance, as defined within the [HMG Security Policy Framework](https://www.gov.uk/government/publications/security-policy-framework).

 ICT systems are crucial to delivering MoJ's core business activities effectively.
 The objective of ICT security is to ensure business continuity and minimise damage by preventing and reducing the impact of ICT security incidents.
 This policy applies to all MoJ's ICT systems, including those managed by ICT service providers.
 It covers the use of ICT equipment, the information processed on those ICT systems and documentation about those systems, irrespective of location.